Fermium-co/jspm-transpilers-sample/README.md

 # How?

-I’m going to use JSPM typescript plugin as an example, thanks to (frankwallis’s Git Hub project)[https://github.com/frankwallis/plugin-typescript].
+I’m going to use JSPM typescript plugin as an example, thanks to [frankwallis’s Git Hub project.](https://github.com/frankwallis/plugin-typescript)

 So, let’s start!